Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 This enables Spotlight and AFP stats if Netatalk was built with Spotlight and AFP stats support.
-The **mimic model** option is used to make the server look like a Xserve.
+The **mimic model** option is used to make the server look like an Xserve.

-The home directory is mounted on **/home/afp-data**.
+The home directory is mounted on */home/{user}/afp-data*.

 ```
 [Global]